Join Anna Maria’s

 1/2 teaspoon baking soda

-In a small bowl mix together the water, cinnamon, nutmeg, cloves, pepper, orange zest, baking powder and baking soda.
+Mix the water, cinnamon, nutmeg, cloves, pepper, orange zest, baking powder, and baking soda together in a small bowl.

 Transfer the dough to a lightly floured work surface and knead it until smooth.
 Avoid working the dough too much or it may toughen.

-Form a ball, cover with plastic wrap and set aside at room temperature for about one hour.
-Preheat oven 325 F (175 C).
+Form a ball, cover it with plastic wrap, and set it side at room temperature for about one hour.
+Preheat oven to 325 F (175 C).

 Transfer the dough back to a floured working board.